subendhu19/academic-kickstart-2/content/project/health.md

 +++

-title="Predictive modeling for critical patient events using healthcare data"
+title="Machine Learning in Healthcare"

+date = "2020-02-01"

+authors = ["Subendhu Rongali", "Abhyuday Jagannatha", "Bhanu Pratap Singh Rawat", "Hong Yu"]

+summary="""
-summary="Predicting clinical outcomes using longitudinal electronic health record (EHRs) data is a clinically important and computationally challenging task.
-In this project, we are working on predicting adverse events like patient death, bleeding, or heart failure using carefully extracted features from patient records."
+This is an ongoing project and my primary area of work.
+We are working on a number of ML and NLP applications in healthcare.
+One line of work is predicting adverse events like patient death, bleeding, or heart failure using carefully extracted features from patient records.
+Our previous work from here, titled CLOUT, will be published in the Journal of Medical Internet Research later this year.
+We are currently exploring techniques that combine traditional statistical approaches such as repair models with deep learning to predict recurrent patient events.

+Another line of work as part of this project is on adapting domain-specific language representation models (such as BERT) for the biomedical domain.
+We explored techniques from continual learning to adapt general domain models for biomedical tasks.
+"""

+url_pdf = ""
+url_preprint = ""
+url_code = ""
+url_dataset = ""
+url_project = ""
+url_slides = ""
+url_video = ""
+url_poster = ""
+url_source = ""

+image = "health.jpg"

 +++

-Predicting clinical outcomes using longitudinal electronic health record (EHRs) data is a clinically important and computationally challenging task.
-In this project, we are working on predicting adverse events like patient death, re-admission, bleeding, or heart failure using carefully extracted features from patient records.
-We explore techniques from both statistical and neural network literature such as repair models, survival analysis, transformer models, and ordinary differential equations.